Skip to content

 The ATACH Secretariat is responsible for:

-• Providing administrative support to TT meetings (e.g., opening link, sending invite and arranging interpretation if required);
+• Providing administrative support to Task Team meetings (e.g., opening link, sending invite and arranging interpretation if required).

-• Provide inputs into the TT workplan developed by the lead;
+• Providing inputs into the Task Team workplan developed by the lead.

-• Participating in TT meetings, activities, communications and product development to provide strategic direction where relevant;
+• Participating in Task Team meetings, activities, communications and product development to provide strategic direction where relevant.

-• Supporting with dissemination of TT updates and results as relevant to the broader ATACH community, including uploading task team minutes to the ATACH Community of Practice website and disseminating reports and milestones through the ATACH newsletter;
+• Supporting with dissemination of Task Team updates and results as relevant to the broader ATACH community, including uploading task team minutes to the ATACH Community of Practice website and disseminating reports and milestones through the ATACH newsletter.

-• When possible and relevant, make funding available to TT leads or countries to advance and pilot specific ATACH deliverables;
+• When possible and relevant, make funding available to Task Team leads or countries to advance and pilot specific ATACH deliverables.